directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### createPost Function:

-- Validates the URL for the endpoint where posts are created.
+- Validates the URL for the endpoint where posts are created `/items/posts`.
 - Constructs the post data dictionary with title and content.
 - Creates a POST request with JSON-encoded post data.
 - Adds necessary headers, including the authorization header with the provided access token.